brianjosephhabeeb/Project_1/README.md

 ## Tackling the problem
 - Wireframming(analog white board), pseudocode, and class lectuares
+- Played game online to think about steps and logic used to solve problems as they arise
-- I made an array of all winning combinations and then targeted those combinations using .forEach and then .Every for the "cells" on the board to check for those combinations.
+- I made an array of all winning combinations and then targeted those combinations using .forEach and then .Every for the "cells" on the board to check for those combinations
-- Basic CSS styling to help with user experience like hover state and shadowing of the cells were used.
+- Basic CSS styling to help with user experience like hover state and shadowing of the cells were used
+- D.R.Y. for easy reading of code used to the best of my ability

 ## User Stories